Supporting the University's vision by leading and implementing IT projects across campus.

 There are five portfolio boards covering the University's remit which ensures that our projects are aligned with both our ISDS and our overall University strategy.
 Unless you have specified the board you would prefer to consider your project for implementation the PMO will choose the board they consider the most appropriate.

-The five portfolio boards and their specialist areas are:
+The five portfolio boards are:

 Need more information about working with ISDS?